-Instagram is no longer just a sea of selfies and kitten pics, but home of truly gorgeous photos that are sharp, vibrant and look 100% pro.
+Instagram is no longer just a sea of selfies and kitten pics, but the home of truly gorgeous photos that are sharp, vibrant, and look 100% pro.
 When it comes to coffee images we are constantly amazed at what some of our MistoBox friends are able to bring to life through their photos.
 So we asked them, what are some helpful pointers in taking great coffee photos?
 Read on to get some ‘insta tips’ that we definitely recommend you try at home.
 And be sure to check out their galleries for more caffeinated inspiration.
 Cheers!

 Nate Erickson – @nateerickson – “Depth of Field”

 “I love using depth of field in my coffee photos.
 I’ll focus in on my favorite part and leave the rest slightly blurry.
 It lets me highlight the best part of the photo and bring the viewers attention straight there.
 But of course, it always helps to start with great coffee!”
 Nate took the article header image you see above as well.

 Bryan Schiele – @letsbrew.coffee – “Shoot the Steam”

 “Looking to make your coffee photo stand out from the pack?
 Shoot it while it’s hot!
 Show off that steamy cup of coffee by using a little lighting trick that anyone can do.
 Grab a flashlight, the screen from a tablet or phone, or even position yourself strategically near a window in a café and let the light shine right through the steam coming out of your cup.
 This effect works best when you’re shooting against a darker background and when you position the light source just out of frame.
 It might take a few snaps to get it just right, but with a bit of patience and practice you’ll have a photo that’s as hot as the coffee you’re about to enjoy.”

 Brian Beyke – @abandoncoffee – “Embrace Negative Space”